-After the worldwide Great Depression, all around the world, millions of people had lost their jobs and there was a need for strong leadership.
+After the worldwide Great Depression, all across the world, millions of individuals had lost their jobs, and there was a need for strong leadership.

-Nazi soldiers started to arrest numerous Jews and send them to prison.
-In Italy, Germany’s ally, dictator Mussolini was the powerful man.
-They formed the “Axis Powers”.
+And Nazi soldiers started to arrest numerous Jews and send them to horrible prisons.
+In Italy, Germany’s ally, dictator Mussolini was a powerful man.
+They formed the “Axis Powers.”

-Britain, France, and Poland then formed the Allied Powers and in the year 1939, Hitler started to invade Poland.
-The Allies then declared war on Germany and World War II had begun.
-When the war started, most Americans were against fighting in Europe again.
+Britain, France, and Poland then formed the western Allied Powers, and in the year 1939, Hitler started to invade Poland.
+The Western Allies then decided to declare war on Hitler Germany.
+And this meant: The Second World War had begun.
+When the war started, most Americans were against fighting, one more time, in Europe.

 America Goes to War

-America joined the Allied Powers and subsequently, the Axis Powers were declaring war on the U.S. Many American young men were joining the military and now, most Americans were in support of the war.
+America joined the forces of the Allied Powers, and subsequently, the Axis Powers were declaring war on the U.S. Many young American men were joining the military, and now, most Americans were in support of the war.

 Fighting the War

 World War II was mostly fought in Europe, the Pacific, and North Africa.
 In May of 1945, Germany was finally forced to surrender, and in August of that year, America released two horrific atomic bombs on the Japanese cities of Nagasaki and Hiroshima.